Annapurna Base Camp VS Everest Base Camp

 • Rajesh Thapaliya

-Annapurna and Everest's base camp offers stunning mountain views and natural and cultural attractions with beautiful scenery.
-There are thousands of trekkers from all over the globe on both trekking routes each year.
+Annapurna and Everest Base Camp offer stunning mountain views and natural and cultural attractions with beautiful scenery.
+There are thousands of trekkers from all over the globe on Both Trekking Routes each year.

 Annapurna I (8,091m)